aksommerville/spellingbee/README.md

 - [ ] Sound effects.
 - [ ] Music.
 - [ ] Battle mode (2p local).
 Battle is written for it, just need a way in.
-- [x] Kill yourself with a long word, and HP doesn't count down to zero.
 - [ ] Determine the most effective possible play. (in theory it's 207, for a word like ZWXJKYY but I doubt that exists)